Bentonville-Rogers Junior Cotillion

 About The Founder/Owner/Director

-Renee’s first appreciation and great love for cotillion started as a 6th grader in Little Rock where she participated first as a student in the Little Rock Junior Cotillion under the late founder, Ellen Butts (Mrs. Roger).
-Renee had perfect attendance during her four years.
-Subsequently, she served eight years as Assistant to the Director of the Little Rock Junior Cotillion under the second and current owner, Kathleen Joiner (Mrs. Stephen).
-The Little Rock Junior Cotillion will be celebrating its 74th season in 2022.
-Renee appreciates her close ties to the Little Rock Junior Cotillion and director, Mrs. Kathleen Joiner, as well as other etiquette professionals from all parts of the country, as we strive to enrich the lives of our clients.
+Mrs. Swindell’s passion for cotillion began as a sixth grader in Little Rock, where she first participated in the Little Rock Junior Cotillion under the guidance of its late founder, Mrs. Ellen Butts.
+Demonstrating remarkable commitment, she achieved perfect attendance throughout her four years as a student.
+Following this, starting in college, she served for eight years as the Assistant to the Director of the Little Rock Junior Cotillion, Mrs. Kathleen Joiner.
+Mrs. Swindell cherishes her connections with the Little Rock Junior Cotillion and its former director, Mrs. Joiner, who retired in 2024, as well as her fellow etiquette professionals nationwide, as we collectively strive to enrich the lives of our clients.

 Bentonville-Rogers Junior Cotillion in the News